 The total implausibility of such a theory, in the face of the historical, linguistic, archaeological, and ethnographical evidence, did not prevent its survival until the 19th century among scholars, and for very much longer among non-scholars.

 “Modern” Language Theory

-While Shem and his sons are of biblical antiquity, the Semite is of much more recent origin, dating from eighteenth‑century Europe.
+While Shem and his sons are of biblical antiquity, the Semite is of much more recent origin, dating from 18th‑century Europe.
 The notion that some languages may be related to other languages was by no means new.
-Already in ancient times Jewish scholars were aware of the kinship between Hebrew and Aramaic; in medieval times theywere able to perceive and even make use of the similarities between Hebrew and Arabic in their studies of grammar and lexicography.
-But it was not until the development of comparative philology in eighteenth‑century Europe that the notion of families of cognate languages emerged and developed […]
+Already in ancient times Jewish scholars were aware of the kinship between Hebrew and Aramaic; in medieval times they were able to perceive and even make use of the similarities between Hebrew and Arabic in their studies of grammar and lexicography.
+But it was not until the development of comparative philology in 18th‑century Europe that the notion of families of cognate languages emerged and developed […]

 It was at this time that the two protagonists, the Semite and the Aryan came into existence.
 Both of them are myths, and part of the same mythology.
 Both originated in the same way, and suffered the same misuses, mostly indeed at the same hands.
 Both names have their origins in scholarship and refer to language.
 Both date from the great development of comparative philology in the late eighteenth and early nineteenth centuries.

 At that time, European scholars had recognized two major groups of languages in which most of the civilizations west of China are expressed.
 One, the larger, consists of Sanskrit and its derivatives in India; the successive phases of the Persian language; Latin and Greek; and most of the languages of modern Europe, Slavic, Germanic, Romance, and Celtic alike.